Sports Insurance in Australia

 - Have a specific time limit

-- Have a waiting period which applies before you can start claiming
+- Have a waiting period that applies before you can start claiming

 Am I covered for professional sports?